python/cpython/Doc/library/sys.rst

    but the return event is reported even when an exception has been set).
 The function is thread-specific, but there is no way for the profiler to know about context switches between threads, so it does not make sense to use this in the presence of multiple threads.
 Also, its return value is not used, so it can simply return ``None``.
-Error in profile function will cause itself unset.
+Error in the profile function will cause itself unset.

    Profile functions should have three arguments: *frame*, *event*, and *arg*. *frame* is the current stack frame.  *event* is a string: ``'call'``,